hakaru-dev/hakaru/docs/intro/probprog.md

 someone is to drink a glass of water after eating salty popcorn.
 You need to add reasoning mechanisms to your model so that you can make an *inference* using your existing samples.

-In the tug-of-war example, you used Hakaru to define conditions to determine which samples were kept (Alice must have won `match1` and Bob must have won `match2`) and which ones were discarded.
-This inference approach is called *rejection sampling* because samples generated from your model that do not obey the acceptance conditions are discarded.
+In the tug-of-war example, you used Hakaru to restrict which samples were kept (Alice must have won `match1` and Bob must have won `match2`) and which ones were discarded.
+This inference approach is called *rejection sampling* because restricted samples generated from your model are discarded.
 Would this approach still work if the model were changed?
 Could we use this same technique to determine if Alice will win her match and by how much?

 As you pose more complex questions, creating models as rejection samplers becomes increasing inefficient because of the number of discarded samples.
 It would be better if your model could be transformed such that only observed data points are generated so that compuational resources are not wasted on data that will not exist in